Offset vs. Digital Print Cost Calculator

 Consider Total Ownership Cost

-Beyond the per-unit cost, factor in other elements like proofing costs, shipping, and potential storage for large offset runs.
+Beyond the per-unit cost, factor in proofing costs, shipping, and potential storage for large offset runs.
 Digital printing often has faster turnaround times, which can save on project management costs.

 Prioritize Quality for Small Runs

-While digital can be cheaper for small quantities, offset often offers superior color accuracy and fidelity, especially for brand-critical materials.
+While digital can be cheaper for small quantities, offset often offers superior color accuracy.
 For runs under 500 units, digital is usually more cost-effective, but for high-end art prints, offset might still be preferred.

 Plan for Future Revisions

-If your print materials are likely to undergo frequent revisions (e.g., product catalogs with changing specs), digital printing offers greater flexibility and lower cost for small, updated runs.
-Offset's setup cost makes frequent changes uneconomical.
+If your print materials undergo frequent revisions (e.g., product catalogs with changing specs), digital printing offers greater flexibility.
+Offset's $300+ setup cost makes frequent changes uneconomical.

 Strategic Print Sourcing: The Offset vs. Digital Print Cost Calculator